andersonlucasg3/SpriteKit-Android/README.md

 </LinearLayout>
 ```

-Now that we have a `SKView` in the activity's XML we can focus on the code (Note that you can create the `SKView` programmatically too).
+Now that we have a `SKView` in the activity's XML we can focus on the code (Note that you can create the `SKView` programmatically also).

 We need to override the `onPause()` and `onResume()` methods from the `Activity`.\
-And most important information about of all.\
-Any code that you write, coming from the main thread, **MUST** be written inside a \
+And most important information of all: any code that you write, coming from the main thread, **MUST** be written inside a queueEvent method.
 ```kotlin
 this.skView.queueEvent {
     // your code to SpriteKit API here
 }
 ```
-it will make the code changing the structure of the nodes or anything else to be run in the thread that the rendering is running, avoiding **Concurrent-Exceptions**.
+This call will ensure that any code that changes the structure of the nodes or anything else, will be run from the same thread that the rendering is running, avoiding **Concurrent-Exceptions**.

 Below some example of a basic implementation: